If you’re planning an overseas vacation

 and see that your medical condition isn’t listed under the ‘Automatically Covered for Free

 ’ section, or if you see that your condition is listed under the ‘High-Risk

 Get wise and receive better medical care through your travel insurance provider.
 If you have a car accident while travelling, you will more than likely require medical attention.
 Not all countries follow the same system, so you might be directed to a free hospital or clinic if you don’t have sufficient funds.
 These places are infamous for doing poor work.
 While there are some countries with reciprocal health care, many travellers believe the Australian Government will pick up the bill which isn’t the case.
 There are only a few countries with reciprocal health agreements with Australia!
-In this case, your medical travel insurance
+In this case, your travel insurance can covers overseas medical

 Choose your own trip length.
 You can buy travel insurance to cover a particular period, or the whole trip.

 - If you purchase a policy after departing Australia there is 72 hour waiting period of all claims.

 In case you’re travelling in and out of the country over the year, it is wise to consider taking out an Annual Multi Trip